An English millionaire, royal ‘connections’ and a row on a paradise island

 “He repeatedly mentioned a gentleman called Lord Abercorn who works for or with the Queen.”

-The 5th Duke of Abercorn, James Hamilton, 88, is said to have been an old friend of the late Queen and King Charles is godfather to his son James, Marquess of Hamilton.
+The 5th Duke of Abercorn, James Hamilton, 88, is said to have been an old friend of the late Queen.
+King Charles is also godfather to his son James, Marquess of Hamilton.

 The Cedar Tree Point land was leased to Mr Anderson’s company, which he named Abercorn Trust Incorporated, registered in Antigua and Barbuda.